Jih00Kim/inclass_p1/Contribute.md

-ntribute.md to describe how to use the func
+# how to contribute:

-docs: Create contribute.md to describe how to use the func

-This is info abt adder function
+This is info abt the contributiob